-- Specialised equipment and drug doses are required.
+- 2. Specialised equipment and drug doses are required.
 Drug doses are usually based on weight.
-If a child's weight is not available, the use of paediatric resuscitation charts, based on the length of the child or the child's weight based on age is encouraged.
-For newborn infants, exact or approximate gestation provides a reasonable basis on which to estimate weight (see chart, page 2 Australian Resuscitation Council Guideline 13.5). - 3.
+If a child's weight is not available, the use of paediatric resuscitation charts, based on the length of the child or the child's estimated weight (based on age) are encouraged.
+For newborn infants, exact or approximate gestation provides a reasonable basis on which to estimate weight (see estimate chart ANZCOR Guideline 13.5). - 3.
 Two people should be responsible for calculating, drawing up and administering all drugs. - 4.
 Ideally, institutions which admit or treat children should have a separate paediatric resuscitation team.
 In facilities that are not large enough to designate a paediatric resuscitation team, sufficient training and education in paediatric resuscitation should be provided to members of the generic resuscitation team.
 At least one member of the resuscitation team should have formal training in advanced paediatric resuscitation.
-All staff working in areas where newborns, infants and children are critically-ill should have training in paediatric resuscitation, particularly in advanced paediatric life support. - The presence of parents during the resuscitation of newborns, infants and children is encouraged.
-A member of staff should be delegated to stay with them and liaise with the team on their behalf (Australian Resuscitation Council Guideline 10.5). - 6.
-Early identification of the infant and child whose condition is deteriorating through a specific early warning scoring system or other clinical indicators, assists in the prevention of cardiopulmonary arrest.
+All staff working in areas where newborns, infants and children are critically ill should have training in paediatric resuscitation, particularly in advanced paediatric life support. - 5.
+The presence of family members during the resuscitation of newborns, infants and children is encouraged.
+A member of staff should be delegated to stay with family members and liaise with the team on their behalf (ANZCOR Guideline 10.6). - 6.
+Early identification of the infant and child whose condition is deteriorating through a specific early warning system or other clinical indicators, assists in the prevention of cardiopulmonary arrest.

 Assessment of fetal well-being during pregnancy and intra-partum should be used to identify the infant at high risk of needing neonatal resuscitation.